Guest Party Members | Allies and Other Characters (Empire/Republic of Tal'Dorei) | Villains

 - The Strategist: Has the ability Combat Superiority, which grants him additional tactics such as baiting an enemy's attention to him, directing allies to attack, and reacting to an enemy's attack.

-- The Stoic: More often than not.
-Still grumpy.
+- The Stoic: More often than not, he only shows varying intensities of grumpiness.

 - Throw the Dog a Bone: Pretty much any time he gets a good roll (or something that at least beats an NPC's roll), but particularly the Natural 20 on Insight right before the battle with Hotis.